-Students testing with paper materials-including a paper test book, a reader's script, or raised line drawings-will have different timing.
-The chart below shows timing for test takers who either have paper supplements or are approved to test with a paper test for digital assessments.
-Students testing with supplements will test with Bluebook unless approved for using paper test for digital assessments or testing over more than 2 days.
+Students testing with paper materials, including a paper test book, a reader's script, or raised line drawings, will have different timing.
+The charts below show timing for test takers who either have paper supplements or are approved to test with a paper test for digital assessments.
+If you are administering the SAT with Essay, see the tables later in this section.